auwsmit/vim-active-numbers/README.md

 ### Functions

 **1. Change the appearance of active line numbers**

     :SetActiveNumbers {option(s)}

-Works just like normal :set, but also updates the plugin.
+Works just like normal `:set`, but also updates the plugin.

-Example: `:SetActiveNumbers nu! rnu!` to toggle current options.
+Example: `:SetActiveNumbers rnu!` to toggle relative numbers.

 **2. Enable, Disable, or Toggle the plugin entirely:**